-Coast Guard Air Station San Francisco - SFO

-Inter-agency Day

-Roger Bazeley, Contributor/Editor

-SAN FRANCISCO - Coast Guard Air Station San Francisco hosted multiple state and local response agency aircrews and personnel, April 25th, 2019 for their annual Inter-agency Day.
+Coast Guard Air Station San Francisco hosted multiple state and local response agency aircrews and personnel, April 25th, 2019 for their annual Inter-agency Day.
 Inter-agency Day is an interactive exchange that allows Bay Area first responders to share best practices, develop life-saving skills and foster partnerships.
 This was Coast Guard Air Station San Francisco's third annual Inter-agency Day that it hosted, where local first responders come together to show how each agency can help one another more effectively.

-Air Station SF Dolphin MH-65-D, Pilot and CO-pilot with SAR equipment displayed - Photo: Roger Bazeley The Bay Area first responders gathered at the Coast Guard Station at San Francisco International Airport to develop lifesaving skills that will help during an emergency by conducting vertical surface training regularly to ensure that they are always ready to high-risk rescues, along the unsafe costal cliffs and rocky coastlines of California.
-(USCG Dolphin MH-65 Helicopter with special 75th Anniversary fuselage colors) 4th Quarter 2019
+The Bay Area first responders gathered at the Coast Guard Station at San Francisco International Airport to develop lifesaving skills that will help during an emergency by conducting vertical surface training regularly to ensure that they are always ready to high-risk rescues, along the unsafe costal cliffs and rocky coastlines of California.
+(USCG Dolphin MH-65 Helicopter with special 75th Anniversary fuselage colors